 |Perform regular monitoring of the physical condition of the property, that rent and income restricted units are occupied by eligible households and any other restrictions set forth in the LURA||Provide daily inspections and maintenance of the property|

 What types of services are provided on the property?

 The management company of a property will generally circulate a survey to all of the tenants to determine the tenant profile and the types of services that would be of interest to the tenants.
 A complete list of these services can be found in the Department’s Qualified Allocation Plan.

 How does the Housing Tax Credit and Private Activity Bond Program work with respect to the one-mile rule in statute?

-A proposed application for a new development cannot be constructed, within one linear mile (measured by a straight line on a map) or less from another tax credit property that (a) was awarded tax credits within the last three years and (b) serves the same type of household as the new development regardless of whether the Developments serve families or elderly individuals and (c) is new construction.
+A proposed application for a new development cannot be constructed, within one linear mile (measured by a straight line on a map) or less from another tax credit property that (a) was awarded tax credits within the last three years, and (b) serves the same type of household as the new development regardless of whether the Developments serve families or elderly individuals and (c) is new construction.
 The only scenario in which this rule can be void is if a development receives prior approval from the governing body of the appropriate municipality or county containing the Development through a resolution from that governing body.
-This rule applies to developments located in Dallas, Tarrant, Harris and Bexar counties.
+This rule only applies to developments located in Dallas, Tarrant, Harris, Travis, and Bexar counties.

 How often are the members of the TDHCA Governing Board selected and appointed?

 The Board members are selected and appointed by the Governor and confirmed by the Senate.
 They serve six year terms and rotate out every two years.